It takes courage to ask simply and directly, ‘are you okay?’, if concerned about someone's mental health.

 We often do this because we’re not sure how to respond if the answer is ‘no’.
-But that’s certainly not helping your friend, and it reinforces the reluctance or stigma we feel when talking about mental illness.
+But that’s certainly not helping your friend, and it reinforces the reluctance or stigma we feel when talking about mental health issues.

 Five tips for responding to someone who is doing it tough

 - A simple, ‘I’m sorry to hear that’ is a good response.
-You might follow this up with, ‘would you like to talk about it?’ to open up the conversation if the time and situation is appropriate.
+You might follow this up with, ‘Would you like to talk about it?’ to open up the conversation if the time and situation is appropriate.
 If not, agree on a more suitable time to talk, and reassure them that you're there to listen.
 Sometimes people might talk with a little more prompting, if they feel they can trust you.

 - There is great comfort to be given by simply listening and caring.
 Often showing that you're really listening can be helped by your body language (nodding and making eye contact where you can) and by summarising back parts of what you hear.
 There are often too few opportunities in our busy lives for connections based on these simple kindnesses.
-Sometimes, too, people find it easier to talk when doing something like going for a walk, rather than sitting across a table from someone.

-- Focus on asking questions and discussing what they're going through, rather than trying to provide answers.
+- Focus on asking questions and discussing what they're going through, rather than trying to provide answers or solve problems.
 Giving people a chance to share their experiences and voice their concerns without judgement is of great benefit.
 It helps people to feel less alone and more hopeful.
 Remember that responsibility for finding solutions does not lie with you.
 The best solutions are generally reached by the person themselves.

-- Check whether they are connected to professional support.
-If someone is thinking about suicide it’s especially important that they know that help is available.
+- If someone is thinking about suicide it’s especially important that they know that help is available.
 Lifeline has telephone and online support 24 hours a day, or in an emergency call 000.
 Find out more about how to help when someone is suicidal.

 Remember a conversation could change a life and the simple gesture of compassion can have a profound effect on someone who is going through tough times.